 Complete policies may be found in the Lowndes County School Board Policy Manual.
-There are copies of this manual in the Superintendent's Office and in the Principal's Office of each school.
+Copies of this manual may be found on the Lowndes County School District website (www.lowndes.k12.ms.us)

 SCHOOL DAY (AE)

 The school day must provide at least 330 minutes of instruction per day.
 Two 60% days per year are also allowed.